Florida May Again Consider Alimony Reform Bill

 The changes also would provide more continuity, enabling attorneys and couples to negotiate in good faith.

-Current Florida law leans toward awarding permanent periodic alimony only upon the dissolution of a long-term marriage lasting 17 years or longer.
-It tends to disfavor permanent alimony for moderate or short-term marriages unless there is clear and convincing evidence of need or exceptional circumstances justifying it.
+Current Florida law leans toward awarding alimony only upon the dissolution of a long-term marriage lasting 17 years or longer.

 Prescribed Range

-A new bill would put into place a prescribed set of guidelines so that all parties can expect a defined range of alimony awards during the dissolution of marriages of similar length and circumstances.
-Presumptive alimony awards would be determined by formulas that take into account the duration of the marriage and difference between each party’s gross income.
+A new bill would place a prescribed set of guidelines so that all parties can expect a defined range of alimony awards during the dissolution of marriages of similar length and circumstances.
+Presumptive alimony awards would be determined by formulas that consider the duration of the marriage and the difference between each party’s gross income.

 The legislation should create order in divorce cases with no wild swings in alimony payments, although individual circumstances still may produce individualized judgments.
-Courts still could award alimony outside the presumptive amount — but only if it issues written findings that the prescribed range is inadequate after all factors are taken into account.
+Courts still could award alimony outside the presumptive amount — but only if it issues written findings that the prescribed range is inadequate after all factors are considered.

-Special circumstances may demand leeway, but on average the attorneys, parties and judges will all have the expectation that alimony will fall within a certain range.
-No one should feel blindsided, which is a good outcome during what is often a very distressing time.
+Special circumstances may demand leeway, but on average, the attorneys, parties, and judges expect alimony to fall within a certain range.
+No one should feel blindsided, which is a good outcome during a distressing time.

 It’s also important to note that any proposed legislation would not be retroactive.
 For those who are currently paying or receiving permanent alimony, a new law would not change that.

 And time-sharing?
 Don’t look for that to be part of any new legislation.
-Time-sharing is a complex and controversial issue that simply doesn’t belong in an alimony bill.
-That said, there’s no guarantee a lawmaker won’t add a time-sharing provision onto the bill, recreating last year’s legislative snafu.
+Time-sharing is a complex and controversial issue that doesn’t belong in an alimony bill.
+That said, there’s no guarantee a lawmaker won’t add a time-sharing provision to the bill, recreating last year’s legislative snafu.

 Categories: